 The service, though professional, is still in development, and currently offers a number of attractive features for users:

-- Configure multiple cloud storage providers (the list of supported cloud services is limited, but features some of the most popular including:
+- Configure multiple cloud storage providers (the list of supported cloud services is limited, but features some of the most popular options

 - Set individual limits for each cloud service (such as how much space to use in each case).
 This is useful if you have different storage plans on a number of platforms and would like to manage your total cloud storage in a particular way